Les bienfaits et utilités des graines de chia

 Studies on chia seeds

-A systematic review and meta-analysis published in 2018 evaluated the available information regarding the effects of consuming chia seeds on different health conditions in humans.
-Participants involved in the study included healthy people, people with diabetes, athletes, and people with metabolic syndrome.
-The daily doses of chia seeds used were separated into three categories: low dose when consumption was less than or equal to 7g, medium dose when consumption was greater than 7g to equal to 15g, and high dose when consumption was less than or equal to 15g. greater than 15g.
-The parameters measured included, among others, anthropometric parameters, glycemic parameters, inflammation markers, lipid parameters and blood pressure.
-In the main analysis, the results observed no significant difference between the participants receiving the chia seeds and the control group.
-However, in the subgroup analysis, the results show significant effects in postprandial blood glucose (decrease), high-density lipoprotein (decrease) and diastolic blood pressure (decrease) when higher doses of chia seeds are used.
-Finally, the authors of the study point out that the quality of the information assessed is low or very low.
-Therefore, more studies are needed to confirm the potential health benefits of chia seeds.
+A systematic review and meta-analysis published in 2018 evaluated the available information regarding the effects of chia seed consumption on various health conditions in humans.
+Participants included healthy individuals, diabetics, athletes, and people with metabolic syndrome.
+Daily doses of chia seeds were divided into three categories: low dose when consumption was less than or equal to 7 g, medium dose when consumption was greater than 7 g up to 15 g, and high dose when consumption was greater than 15 g.
+Measured parameters included, among others, anthropometric parameters, glycemic parameters, inflammation markers, lipid parameters, and blood pressure.
+In the main analysis, results showed no significant difference between participants receiving chia seeds and the control group.
+However, in subgroup analysis, results showed significant effects on postprandial blood sugar (decrease), high-density lipoproteins (decrease), and diastolic blood pressure (decrease) when higher doses of chia seeds were used.
+Finally, the study authors noted that the quality of the evaluated information is low or very low.
+Therefore, more studies are needed to confirm the potential beneficial effects of chia seeds on health.

-Like other nuts and seeds, chia seeds are a great food to add more often to your diet.
-In particular, they help to increase your intake of fiber and omega-3, which are often under-represented in the diet.
+Like other nuts and seeds, chia seeds are an interesting food to add more often to your diet.
+They notably help increase your intake of fiber and omega-3, often underrepresented in the diet.
 Here are some ideas for cooking with chia seeds:

 • In pudding

 Chia seeds have the property of forming a gel when they come into contact with a liquid.
-All you have to do is rehydrate them with milk or a vegetable drink of your choice to obtain a no-cook pudding.
-Then, it's up to you to flavor it (eg cocoa, cinnamon, vanilla, etc.) and garnish it (eg fresh fruit, dried fruit, nuts, etc.) as you wish.
+You just need to rehydrate them with milk or a plant-based drink of your choice to get a no-cook pudding.
+Then, feel free to flavor it (e.g., cocoa, cinnamon, vanilla, etc.) and top it (e.g., fresh fruit, dried fruit, nuts, etc.) as you like.

 • As an egg substitute

-For the equivalent of one egg, mix 15 mL or 1 tbsp.
-45 mL or 3 tbsp ground chia seeds tablespoons of water and let sit for a few minutes.
-This gives you a plant-based alternative to eggs for your recipes for cookies, muffins, etc.
+To get the equivalent of one egg, mix 15 mL or 1 tbsp of ground chia seeds with 45 mL or 3 tbsp of water and let rest for a few minutes.
+This provides a plant-based alternative to eggs for your cookie, muffin, and other recipes.

 • In jam

-Chia seeds can also be used to make homemade no-cook jams.
-To do this, simply mix berries (e.g. strawberries, raspberries, blueberries, etc.), mashed with a fork or in a blender, with ground chia seeds and let it sit for a few hours in the refrigerator until a gel forms.
-You can also add a sweetener of your choice (ex: sugar, maple syrup, honey, etc.) according to your tastes.
+Chia seeds can also be used to prepare homemade no-cook jams.
+For this, simply mix small fruits (e.g., strawberries, raspberries, blueberries, etc.), mashed with a fork or blended, with ground chia seeds and let the mixture rest in the refrigerator for a few hours until a gel forms.
+You can also add a sweetener of your choice (e.g., sugar, maple syrup, honey, etc.) according to your taste.

 Despite their small size, chia seeds are rich in nutrients.
 A small amount is enough to enjoy their benefits.